ibm-cloud-docs/solution-tutorials/users-teams-applications.md

   <img src="./images/solution20-users-teams-applications/iam-model.png" width="50%" />
 </p>

-At this time, not all services in the IBM Cloud catalog can be managed by using IAM.
+At this time, not all services in the {{site.data.keyword.cloud_notm}} catalog can be managed by using IAM.
 For these services, you can continue to use Cloud Foundry by providing users access to the organization and space to which the instance belongs with a Cloud Foundry role assigned to define the level of access that is allowed.

 <p style="text-align: center;">
   <img src="./images/solution20-users-teams-applications/cloudfoundry-model.png" width="50%" />